andrewgaocodes/andrewgaocodes.github.io/index.md

 + I love to watch Bollywood movies (and picked up a little Hindi along the way); I've seen PK, Dangal, Three Idiots, Dilwale, Happy New Year, Baahubali, and more.

 # Contact Me
 I'm always open to help out with various projects however I can.
 If you think that we could potentially collaborate, feel free to leave me a message!
-I excel at organization.  *Serious enquiries only please!
+I excel at organization, marketing, and design.  *Serious enquiries only please!
 No soliciting or recruiting!*

 | Medium | Contact Info |
 | --- | --- |